-Have you recently found out you’re expecting a little one?
+Recently found out you’re expecting a little one?
 Congratulations!
-If you are confused or want to find out more about your maternity rights at work, I have written this article to help outline what you need to know about maternity leave and pay.
+If you want to find out more about your maternity rights at work, this article outlines what you need to know about maternity leave and pay.

 When you take time off to have your baba you should be entitled to Statutory Maternity Leave.
 Statutory Maternity Leave is 52 weeks.
 It’s made up of:

 - Ordinary Maternity Leave – first 26 weeks

 This is the first six months – or 26 weeks.
 If you return to work during this period, you have the right to return to exactly the same job that you had before you took maternity leave with the exact same roles and responsibilities.

 - Additional Maternity Leave – last 26 weeks